kelsieflynn/automythserver/README.md

-	User install on a local home network with a router that provides dhcpd to a laptop with one network card and one internal hard disk, and access to one dual tuner ATSC hdhr unit connected to a single rabitt ears antenna.
+	User install on a local home network with a router that provides dhcpd to a laptop with one network card and one internal hard disk, and access to one dual tuner ATSC hdhr unit connected to a single "rabbit ears" type antenna.
 One user/family use model.

 Example  scenario B: